 As illustrated in Fig. 2(a), a 11 Ω - 2 W ceramic resistor heater is placed inside a Ø 14 mm cylindrical brass block (for temperature uniformity thanks to its thermal conductivity around 120 W m-1 K-1 at room temperature depending the exact alloy composition [39]).
 The heater is fed with a given electrical power by a sourcemeter (2400, Keithley), having an accuracy of 0.02%, acting as current source and measuring the voltage across the resistor (accuracy of 0.012% + 300 μV).
 The measured insulating sample is shaped as a cylinder with an identical diameter sandwiched between the heated brass block and a second brass block acting as heat sink.
 In order to reduce the thermal interface resistance between the sample and the brass blocks, we positioned the insulating sample to the brass sample holder with a very thin silver paste layer (Electrodag 1415, Agar Scientific).
 Two Ø 1.5 mm × 8 mm Pt100 RTD sensors (XF-988-FAR, Labfacility) are placed within the brass block on both sides of the sample.
 According to their class (Class A), the temperature sensors have an accuracy of 0.15°C + 0.2% of the measured absolute value in °C, |Tmeas|, in a range spanning from 100°C to 450°C.

 The assembly is placed inside a vacuum chamber in order to suppress the conduction and convection losses through air from the lateral and top surfaces of the heated brass block and from the lateral surface of the sample.
 The radiation losses are minimized by a surrounding radiation shield consisting in two semi-closed cylinders made of shiny brass foils.
 Both temperature readings from the platinum resistors are monitored through a dual input channel temperature controller (331, Lakeshore).
 All Pt100 RTD sensors and heater wires are integrated into a house vacuum feedthrough made of epoxy on a pierced aluminum blank flange.

+The vacuum inside the experimental chamber is obtained with a turbopump group consisting in a primary pump (Trivac E2, Leybold) and a turbomolecular pump (Turbovac 50, Leybold).
+The pressure inside the vacuum chamber is measured with a full-range gauge (Ionivac ITR 90, Leybold) which has a reported measurement uncertainty [40] of 15% of the measured value in the range 10-8 – 10-2 mbar and a reproducibility of 5% of the measured value in the same range.
+The pressure sensor is connected to a vacuum indicator (Center One, Leybold).
+Pressures as low as 4 10-9 mbar are reached after degassing for several tens of hours.

+The sourcemeter and the temperature controller are connected to a computer through a GPIB interface.
+The measurements of the injected power and both temperature readings are recorded through a user Labview program.
+The experimental setup, consisting of the measured sample placed in its brass holder, the heater, the Pt100 RTD sensors, and the double radiation shield, is shown in Fig. 2(b-d) and an overview of the experimental chamber is shown in Fig. 2(e).